 Excel’s Text to Columns Wizard is a very important feature with many uses.
 In this article, I will teach you how to convert text to columns in Excel.
 Like you can split the columns of your database in your own way, you can extract important information from your email addresses.
 Even I have also shown how you can use the advanced option of Text to Columns Wizard to convert trailing minus signs to negative.

-3 Practical Cases to Convert Text to Column in Excel
+Convert Text to Column in Excel: 3 Practical Cases

 In this section, you will find 3 practical cases to convert text to columns in Excel.
 I will discuss them with proper illustrations here one by one.
 Let’s check them now.